survivejs/webpack-book/manuscript/packages/01_consuming.md

 {pagebreak}

+### Resolving Globals

-Webpack's `ProvidePlugin` can be used for a similar purpose.
-It allows webpack to resolve globals as it encounters them:
+Webpack's `ProvidePlugin` allows webpack to resolve globals as it encounters them:

 ```javascript
 {